 The nickname that my clients gave me is The Transformer.
 I believe they call me this because of my overall personality.
 I’ve always been fascinated about new possibilities, whether they are life hacks to learning new skills quickly, improving my health, or unlocking some superhuman skill that I didn’t know I could achieve.
 And I bring this same obsession of improvement into each of my client’s businesses.

 My name is Paul Shepherd and I take local businesses from nothing and turn them into global successes by bringing them into the digital age.
-I’ve been in the franchise digital marketing space for the past 5 years, which is an extension of my 15+ years in business growth and digital marketing.
+I’ve been in the franchise digital marketing space since 2011, which is an extension of my 20+ years in business growth and digital marketing.

-You may not have heard about me, but in the last decade, I was able to:
+You may not have heard about me, but in the last decade, I've been able to:

 - Save companies like ING Direct over $50 million by improving simple processes overlooked by big consulting firms

-- Help transform a commoditised business model through innovative strategy to position companies like Netregistry to be acquired for over $50 million
+- Help transform a commoditised business model through innovative strategy to position companies like Netregistry to be acquired for $50.4 million

 - Change sales processes and marketing strategy from the inside out for companies like Zane to increase revenue by 57% in a 12 month period.